rory81/growing_funds/README.md

 &nbsp;
 <a name="goal"></a>
 ## Goal of GrowingFunds
-Nowadays it isn't easy to get money from a bank or get investors for a new product/project when there aren't some garantees it will be successfull.
+Nowadays it isn't easy to get money from a bank or get investors for a new product/project when there aren't some guarantees it will be successful.
 Furthermore, peoples dreams aren't considered much profitable.
 That's where crowdfunding fills the gap in the market.
-Suddenly, cold hard facts aren't the only reasons to get funding anymore and likebility, sympathy and pure curiosity become very important.
+Suddenly, cold hard facts aren't the only reasons to get funding anymore and likeability, sympathy and pure curiosity become very important.

-This project gives people a change to get funding for their own hobby project, their life long dream project or solving heartaches projects.
+This project gives people a chance to get funding for their own hobby project, their lifelong dream project or solving heartaches projects.
 <a name="ux"></a>
 ## UX and Features
 To make sure all user stories were made or **not** made for a specific reason an Excel file was made with the following fields: